Apollo abort modes: Mode V

-Saturn V Specific Abort Modes
+Saturn V specific abort modes

 During orbital abort phases (S-IVB to COI, S-IVB to orbit and Mode IV), modes II and III were available as backup modes in the event of further problems.

 The EDS was enabled for the pad abort (beginning 5 minutes prior to launch) through abort mode IB phases.
 Beginning in mode IC, the EDS was switched off and aborts would have had to be commanded manually.

 S-IVB to COI

-("Saturn IV-B (NASA's designation for the Saturn V's third stage burn) To Contingency Orbit Injection") In case of a failure of the S-II second stage, the stage would be jettisoned, and the rocket is high and fast enough that the S-IVB third stage, followed by the Service Module (SM) engine, has enough propellant to place the spacecraft in Earth orbit.
+("Saturn IV-B (NASA's designation for the Saturn V's third stage burn) To Contingency Orbit Insertion") In case of a failure of the S-II second stage, the stage would be jettisoned, and the rocket is high and fast enough that the S-IVB third stage, followed by the Service Module (SM) engine, has enough propellant to place the spacecraft in Earth orbit.
 There would not be enough propellant to perform trans-lunar injection, so only an Earth-orbit mission would be performed.